dnlsyfq/py_preprocessing/README.md

 ```
-# wine dataset.
-One of the columns, Proline, has an extremely high variance compared to the other columns.
+# wine dataset, One of the columns, Proline, has an extremely high variance compared to the other columns.
 wine.describe().loc['std']
 ```